 On the left sidebar, you can filter the results to contain the words in the list.
-This is useful if you want to narrow down you search and group long-tail keywords together.
+This is useful if you want to narrow down your search and group long-tail keywords together.

 On the right, you will see the keyword data of each result.
 The most important to look at are the Volume and KD (Keyword Difficulty) column.

-Ideally, you want to choose keywords with relatively high keyword volume and low competition.
+Ideally, you want to choose keywords with relatively high search volume and low competition.
 Both columns make choosing which long-tail keywords to target much easier.

 Another great thing about SEMrush is its Content Template feature.